Vice President of Benin

 The vice president of Benin is the second highest political position in Benin.
 The vice presidency was created by the 2019 amendments made to the Constitution of Benin.
 The vice president is elected concurrently with the president in direct popular elections.
+The 2021 election was the first time that a vice president was elected in Benin.

-The vice presidency was created to ensure succession in case of a vacancy in the presidency.
+The vice presidency is largely ceremonial.
+It was created to ensure succession in case of a vacancy in the presidency.
 The vice president can have other tasks entrusted to them by the president.

+History

+When Benin first achieved independence in 1960, as Dahomey, Sourou-Migan Apithy was elected as the first vice president.
+Apithy would serve as vice president until the 1963 Dahomeyan coup d'état, in which the president resigned.
+Apithy took over the role of president in 1964, and Justin Ahomadégbé-Tomêtin was placed into the vice presidency after the coup.
+After a second coup in 1965, the position was abolished.

+Dahomey, and later Benin, functioned without a vice president until 2019, when a series of constitutional reforms created the position.
+The first election with a vice presidential position took place in 2021, in which Mariam Chabi Talata was elected as vice president on a ticket with incumbent president Patrice Talon.